alextanhongpin/components-design/README.md

 + Users need a cue on what is happening.
 + Using `fadeIn` for displaying new views and `fadeOut` when removing delete views.
 + Add a disabled state to buttons once user clicks on it, and change the label appropriately.
++ Animation when displaying data.
++ Animation when data is deleted.
++ Animation when new data is added.
++ Animation when data is updated.

 ### Asynchronous Components
 + If your components are fetching/modifying data constantly with your API, always ensure that one request is completed before fetching another.
 + Prevent users from firing multiple request at the same time by either using a *dirty flag*, disabling the button or aborting the previous requests.
++ When submitting a form, remember to disable all fields and buttons when sending to the server.

 ### Events Binding
 + When rerendering and binding new events, remember to unbind the previously binded events.
 + Events that are binded repeatedly will execute multiple times.
++ Events should be easily mounted/unmounted

 ### Events Delegation
 + In JavaScript, it is possible to target a parent container and delegate the events to the children through bubbling.